eam-00/Util-scripts/Genmon/README.md

 # Genmon Scripts

 A couple of Bash scripts I use to add information onto the XFCE Panel, using the [Genmon Plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin).
 The idea is to have that information available and visible all the time, no need to press a keyboard combo, nor open a window, type any key nor minimize any window to be able to see the information provided by these scripts thru Genmon.
+Most of the scripts use the icons provided by [FontAwesome](https://fontawesome.com/).

 ## genMon-time.sh ![genMon-time.sh on the XFCE Panel](Pics/genMon-time.sh.png)